IBM/opensource-ai-workshop/docs/lab-7/README.md

 source venv/bin/activate
 pip install mellea
 ```

-Note: If you see something about the Rust compiler, please confirm you are using python3.11, or python3.12
+!!! note
-anything above that has a Rust dependency.
+    If you see something about the Rust compiler, please confirm you are using python3.11, or python3.12 anything above that has a Rust dependency.

 2. Run a simple Mellea session:
 ```python
 import mellea